Sell House in Divorce: A Complete Guide

 For high net-worth couples or those with a number of valuable assets, you may be able to come to some sort of trade agreement.
 For instance: If, over the course of the marriage, you and your spouse purchased a primary home and a summer, winter, or weekend residence of similar value, one spouse may be able to keep a secondary residence while the other maintains the main home.
 Though this may sound simple, chances are there will still be quite a bit of negotiating to ensure that each party gets what they feel is a “fair” deal.
 But if spouses can work together toward a solution that works for everyone, this may serve as a suitable alternative to selling assets.

-While not the most common approach for those going through a divorce, a residential leaseback agreement like the kind offered by Truehold can be the best course of action in some cases.
-Should you find yourself as the sole owner of the once-shared home, a sale-leaseback allows you to turn your home into instant cash while continuing to live in it for as long as you want.
+While not the most common approach for those going through a divorce, a sell and stay transaction offered by Truehold can be the best course of action in some cases.
+You can cash out your equity, then continue to live in your home as a renter.
 You’ll pay market rent, and your home sale proceeds can be put towards anything you like.
 If you’re particularly looking forward to a bit of freedom following a divorce, this pathway may be right for you.
-Learn more about the process of a sale-leaseback.

 While the above approaches are optimistic, and many couples may go into a divorce fully prepared to trade assets, arrange a buyout, or give co-ownership a try, selling the home may end up being the best approach for all parties involved.
 Despite being easier than other approaches, selling a home during a divorce can still be a lengthy process –– and it’s important to be prepared for every step.